Behavioral Health Integration in Pennsylvania.

 BHI billing in Pennsylvania.

 BHI uses federally standardized CPT codes with uniform reimbursement across Pennsylvania.
-PA Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+PA Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 Care management for behavioral health, first 20 min/month